 Outside of the office, you’ll find me enjoying walks in one of the many areas of scenic beauty around Dorset as well as enjoying a culinary treat at one of the many restaurants or lounge bars in the local area.

 PGR Administrator -

 Admissions and Conferments

-I’m a Research Administrator dealing with Admissions and Conferment for the Faculty of Health and Social Sciences and the Faculty of Science and Technology.
+I’m a Research Administrator dealing with Admissions and Conferment for the Faculty of Science and Technology and the Faculty of Media and Communication.
 I administer applications and support students at the very beginning of their postgraduate research journey, and then again right at the end of their journey.
 I have a Bachelor’s degree in Law with History and am currently studying a Master’s degree in Death, Religion and Culture.

 PGR Administrator – Admissions and Conferments